kengo kuma wraps undulating clay museum in ceramic panels for china's 'pottery city'

 ucca: an homage to Yixing’s Pottery Culture

-The UCCA ceramics museum, designed by beloved Japanese studio Kengo Kuma and Associates, is a new addition for Yixing, a city celebrated for its rich tradition in pottery, especially purple clay pottery.
+UCCA Clay, a museum designed by beloved Japanese studio Kengo Kuma and Associates, is a new addition for Yixing, a city celebrated for its rich tradition in pottery, especially purple clay pottery.
 Known as the ‘pottery city,’ the area has a long-standing history of ceramic production, making it an ideal location for a museum dedicated to this craft.
 Thus, the site of the museum was once a hub for pottery culture, surrounded by numerous factories and studios.
 This project aligns with the broader redevelopment plan for the area, aiming to create a vibrant center for pottery culture that includes studios and workshops while preserving the remnants of former pottery factories.
 With its undulating rooftop clad in a skin of ceramic panels, the project stands as a sculptural landmark for the Chinese city.

 kengo kuma ucca museum

-UCCA ceramics museum was designed by Kengo Kuma and Associates in Yixing, China | image ©︎ Tian Fangfang
+UCCA Clay was designed by Kengo Kuma and Associates in Yixing, China | image ©︎ Tian Fangfang

 kengo kuma learns from the heritage of ‘pottery city’

-With the design of its ceramics museum UCCA, the team at Kengo Kuma and Associates take inspiration from a mountain known as Shushan.
+With the design of its ceramics museum UCCA Clay, the team at Kengo Kuma and Associates take inspiration from a mountain known as Shushan.
 This nearby mountain is said to be cherished by Su Dongpo, which the architects describe as a prominent literary figure from the Northern Song Dynasty.
 What’s more, the ceramic-clad structure nods to the legacy of the dragon kiln, a climbing kiln that has been in operation for over six hundred years.
 The building’s sinuous, peaking form is designed to mimic the profile of a mountain range, further integrating the historical and geographic context of the region.
 Strategically placed openings in this mountain-shaped volume establish connections to nearby pottery factories and the canal, furthering the site’s accessibility and reinforcing its historical significance.

 kengo kuma ucca museum